 Quality Bone and Joint Care

 Baylor Scott & White Medical Center – Carrollton has advanced capabilities in the treatment of orthopedic injuries and diseases.
-Through our new Center for Orthopedics and Spine Surgery, we can combine personalized care and patient education to diagnose, treat and offer follow-up care for many orthopedic conditions.
+Through our Center for Orthopedics and Spine Surgery, we can combine personalized care and patient education to diagnose, treat and offer follow-up care for many orthopedic conditions.

 Orthopedic Services Provided